chunky-dev/docs/ChunkyDocs/docs/getting_started/your_first_render.md

 ![Chunky Launcher](../img/getting_started/chunky_launcher.png)

 Chunky can use a lot of memory depending on a number of factors.
 Many issues can be caused by Chunky not having enough memory so raising the `Memory limit (MiB)` can solve these issues.
-The default `1024` can be raised based upon how much memory your system has and is typically available. ie - If your system has 16GiB or 16384MiB of system memory, allocating upto 75% which is 12GiB or 12288MiB is typically fine (you can allocate more but you may run into other problems).
+The default `1024` can be raised based upon how much memory your system has and is typically available. ie - If your system has 16GiB or 16384MiB of system memory, allocating up to 75% which is 12GiB or 12288MiB is typically fine (you can allocate more however you may run into other problems).

 If your `.minecraft` is located in a directory other than where Chunky is expecting you may also need to change this as otherwise Chunky will not have textures.